Ripped to Shreds: 2021-Present: 劇變 (Jubian) and 三屍 (Sanshi)

 In 2021, RTS signed with Relapse Records, who released their 2022 album 劇變 (Jubian).
 Jubian was the first album recorded to include Ryan and Brian.
 Michael Chavez joined the band after Jubian had been written and most of the recording had been completed.

-Prior to the release of their forth studio album, Ripped to Shreds toured North America in April 2024.
+Prior to the release of their fourth studio album, Ripped to Shreds toured North America in April 2024.
 In September 2024, they released their most recent studio album, 三屍 (Sanshi), through Relapse Records.
 This was the first album to feature guitarist and vocalist Michael Chavez.

 Andrew Lee performing with Ripped to Shreds in 2025.

 In 2025, the band released their first live album, No Glory Here To Be Found - Live at Bandcamp.
 The album was recorded live at Bandcamp's studios in Oakland, California and features songs from their albums 劇變 (Jubian) and 三屍 (Sanshi).
 The cover art for the album is a reference to the compilation album Grind Madness at the BBC.